 - Project or design work must be initiated within forty-five days of the date that the fully executed Grant Agreement is sent to the grantee.

 - Grantees may be required to abide by the Pennsylvania Prevailing Wage Act if the estimated cost of project work exceeds $25,000 and is supported by any public funds.
 Grantees are advised to seek legal counsel to determine whether the Act applies.

-Categories of Support There are three categories of support defined in the following paragraphs.
+There are three categories of support defined in the following paragraphs.
 Examples of eligible projects, interior or exterior, are provided after the definitions and apply to all three categories.